env0-labs/env0.terminal/README.md

 - **Read-only.** No file creation/editing in Milestone 1—filesystem is static per session.
 - **Strict errors.** All command errors follow Linux conventions: no hand-holding, no suggestions.
 - **Session-only state.** No persistence or mutation outside the runtime session.
-- **Debug mode is dev-only.** Controlled by future flags—not exposed to players.
+- **Debug mode is dev-only.** Controlled by future flags—not exposed to players; all debug output is currently commented and tagged for later integration.
 - **REFERENCE.md is law.** It governs system behavior and test expectations.
 If you’re unsure, read [REFERENCE.md](./docs/env0.terminal.unity_REFERENCE.md).

+---

+## 🖥️ Rendering & UI Separation

+- **All rendering, screen clearing, cursor, and visual effects are handled entirely by the consuming application** (CLI, Unity, etc.).
+  This engine provides only logic, state, and output—never visual formatting or presentation.

 ---